-Characteristics Y/N Definition Comments Inclusiveness Employee input about their performance is gathered from the employees before the appraisal meeting.
-Employees participate in the process of creating the system by providing input on what behaviors and results will be measured and how performance should be measured.
-Multiple sources of information (e.g., peers, su- pervisors, direct reports) are used to evaluate performance Openness Performance is evaluated frequently and feedback is provided on an ongoing basis.
-Appraisal meeting is a two-way communication process and not one-way communication delivered from the supervisor to the employee.
-Standards are clear and communicated on an ongoing basis.
-XIS.
+Characteristics Y/N Definition Comments Standards are clear and communicated on an ongoing basis.
 Communications are factual, open, and honest.
-0 orrectability There is an appeals process, through which employees can challenge unjust or incorrect decisions. o' andardization Performance is evaluated consistently across people and time.
-1 Ongoing training of the individuals in charge of appraisals increases consistency. thicality Supervisors suppress their personal self-interest in providing evaluations.
+Correctability There is an appeals process, through which employees can challenge unjust or incorrect decisions.
+4 Standardiza- tion Performance is evaluated consistently across people and time.
+Ongoing training of the individuals in charge of appraisals occurs to increase consistency.
+B Ethicality Supervisors suppress their personal self- interest in providing evaluations.
 Supervisors evaluate performance dimensions only for which they have sufficient information.
 Employee privacy is respected.

-EXERCISE 1-2 DISTINGUISHING PERFORMANCE MANAGEMENT SYSTEMS FROM PERFORMANCE APPRAISAL SYSTEMS
+EXERCISE 1-2